waimea-lscammell-300DTD/300DTD-Assesment-Luke/docs/design.md

 ### Meeting the Needs of the Users
 Every piece of feedback I got from my end users I made sure to impliment thier ideas to the best of my ability and also make the website function the way I invisioned.
 I made sure to add admin capabilities so that (Jess) my end user can add her new products and can also see the orders that have been placed, with the date and time and also the address and username of the person who brought the product.

-Replace this text with a brief evaluation of how well you met the needs of your users.
-Look at what you initially wrote about who they are, what specific needs they have, etc. and discuss how well the system meets those needs.

 ### Meeting the System Requirements

 I think I met the requirements pretty effectivly I tried my best to implement the features that I planned on using in my website.
 The features I think I implimented well is the cart system which is the main part of my website.
 I made it easy for users to add thier products and then put in a order for Jess to make the products.
 Some other features I think I did well was the adding product system and the order page for the admin.
 The login feature works like I wanted it and has no bugs which im happy with.
 There wre some features that I couldnt impliment becuase I didnt have time.